saguaro1234/StrandsBoardGame/README.md

 largest group of each color by using a breadth first search on the lists of black and white pieces, checking potential neighbors
 of the same color within the grid.

 Thanks for checking out the project and thanks to Nick Bentley for creating this clever game!

+This game does require pygame to be installed.
+I have several versions of the game one here on a small and big board, with two player and
+player versus a rudimentary smart move finder algorithm.